jamieparfet/jamieparfet.github.io/_posts/2019-09-03-automating-subdomain-enumeration.md

 ---

 # Part 1: Setup and Installation
-This section will walk through the setup, installation, and usage of Aquatone Ruby, Aquatone Go, and Amass.
+This section will walk through the setup, installation, and usage of Subfinder and Aquatone.

 ## Step 1: Aquatone Ruby
 Import RVM's keys and install RVM.